There are many distinct types of poker games, but the majority of them have many of the same fundamental poker rules for beginners.

 Four of a Kind

 Any four cards of the same rank from any suit make up a four of a kind.
 An ace of hearts, an ace of diamonds, an ace of spades, an ace of clubs, and a king of hearts are just a few examples.
-In addition, if two players have the same four of a kind on the board, the person with the highest fifth card wins the pot.
+In addition, if two players have the same four of-a-kind on the board, the person with the highest fifth card wins the pot.

 Three cards of the same rank plus a pair of cards of the same rank form a complete house.
 An ace of hearts, an ace of spades, an ace of diamonds coupled with a King of hearts, and a King of spades are just a few examples.
 In poker hand rankings, this is the greatest possible complete house five-card combination.

-Any five cards of the same suit that are not consecutive form a flush.
+Any five cards of the same suit that are not consecutive from a flush.
 The rank of the flush is determined by the highest card in the five-card combo.
 An ace of spades, a ten of spades, a seven of spades, a six of spades, and a two of spades are just a few examples.
 This is the highest possible flush in poker hand rankings, as the ace is the highest-ranking card.

 Any five consecutively numbered cards of different suits make up a straight.
 A 5 of hearts, a 4 of clubs, a 3 of spades, a 2 of diamonds, and an Ace of hearts are some examples.
 Depending on the hand combination, aces might be counted as either a high or low card.